Medical Certificate of Cause of Death (MCOD)

 Documents you will receive

-- The Registrar’s Certificate for Burial or Cremation* (a green coloured form which should be given to us)
+- The Registrar’s Certificate for Burial or Cremation* (a green coloured form which will be emailed directly to us)

 - A Certificate of Registration which is needed in order to claim benefits from the Department for Work and Pensions

 - Copies of the entry in the register – on payment of a fee, £11.00 locally